We screen applicants on three broad criteria:

 references who can respond to our questions about them

-Demonstration of: good judgment, critical
+Able to demonstrate good judgment, critical

 thinking skills, time management, trustworthiness, responsibility, and